AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 It should also be noted that there are other parquet based open-source protocols such as **Apache Hudi** and **Apache Iceberg**.

 In the case of Azure Synapse or Microsoft in general, the out-of-the-box Data Lakehouse format is Delta Lake.
-It should be note, that with additional configurations, these other procotols may also be used in Azure Synapse Analytics.
+With additional configurations Apache Hudi and Apache Iceberg may also be used in Azure Synapse Analytics.

 These configuration steps are outside the scope of this workshop.